srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-bhagavAn who is having the tools for knowledge that spread everywhere from the words and meanings that emanate from the tongue at his full disposal.
+bhagavAn has the tools for knowledge, which spread everywhere from the words and meanings that emanate from the tongue, at his full disposal.
 He also has their creation and annihilation at his full disposal.
-Such emperumAn who is having four wide and fresh shoulders, who is having the sudharasana chakram and pAnchajanyam in his hands to destroy the enemies of his devotees, who is having the divine bodily complexion of kAvi flower and who is having lotus-like eyes entered into my eyes.
+Such emperumAn who is having four wide and fresh shoulders, who is having the sudharasana chakram and pAnchajanyam in his hands to destroy the enemies of his devotees, who is having the divine bodily complexion of kAvi flower and who is having lotus-like eyes, entered into my eyes.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam